-Bats have long been known to be beneficial because they eat insects.
-However, they can be- come a pest when they move into attics, barns and soffit areas of our homes.
-This article will detail different problems bats create when they roost in or on our buildings and then we will explain the methods of control available to stop these problems.
+Bats have long been known as beneficial animals because they eat insects.
+However, they can become a pest when they move into attics, barns and soffit areas of our homes.
+This article will detail different problems bats create when they roost in or on our buildings and then we will explain how to safely clean up their mess and keep them off our homes and out of attics.

 BAT FACTS